tom-davies/recipe-book/docs/mains/big-sausage-roll.md

 ## Method
 1. Set oven to 180°C
 2. Remove sausage filling from casing
+3. Fry red onion until soft
-3. Mix sausage meat with ???
+3. Mix sausage meat with onion and cheese
 4. Encase in puff pastry
 5. Slice steam vents into the top
 5. Bake until pastry is golden brown _(20-30 mins)_